USNS Grapple: Off-ship fire-fighting

 Grapple has three manually operated fire monitors, one on the forward signal bridge, one on the aft signal bridge, and one on the forecastle, that can deliver up to 1,000 gallons per minute of seawater or aqueous film forming foam (AFFF) When originally built, Grapple had a fourth remotely controlled fire monitor mounted on her forward kingpost, but this was later removed.
 Grapple has a 3,600 gallon foam tank.

 Emergency ship salvage material

 In addition to the equipment carried by Grapple, the US Navy Supervisor of Salvage maintains a stock of additional emergency fly-away salvage equipment that can be deployed aboard the salvage ships to support a wide variety of rescue and salvage operations.

 Awards

 In 2000, Grapple won the Marjorie Sterrett Battleship Fund Award for the Atlantic Fleet.

 Operations

 Bodo, Norway

-In September of 1988, LST-1190 USS Boulder, ran aground on a shoal in a Norwegian fjord during Exercise: Teamwork.
-The Grapple, along with two Norwegian tugs removed Boulder from the shoal.
-As of February, 2019, Grapple is berthed behind Boulder and three Charleson-class vessels.
+In September 1988, LST-1190 USS Boulder ran aground on a shoal in a Norwegian fjord during Exercise: Teamwork.
+The Grapple, along with two Norwegian tugs, removed Boulder from the shoal.
+As of February 2019, Grapple is berthed behind Boulder and three Charleston-class vessels.